CADMonkey21/p2pool-go-VTC/README.md

 This is a Go-based implementation of the p2pool protocol, with initial support for Vertcoin (VTC).
 The goal is to create a modern, high-performance, and cross-platform p2pool node that is easy to set up and maintain.

-### Current State: Alpha (Functional)
+### Current State: Alpha (Core Complete)

 The node is currently in a **functional alpha stage**.
-The core P2P, RPC, and Stratum functionalities are working together.
-The program can be compiled and run to create a functional mining pool that can **successfully connect to other p2pool peers**.
+All core engine components are complete and working as demonstrated on the live network.
+The application can be compiled and run to create a functional mining pool that:

-**What's Working:**
-* Connects to `vertcoind` and continuously fetches block templates.
+* Connects to `vertcoind` and receives work.
-* **Establishes stable P2P connections** with other nodes on the network.
+* Establishes stable P2P connections with other live nodes.
-* Runs a full Stratum server that accepts miners, handles the handshake, and sends jobs.
-* Implements a working Variable Difficulty (Vardiff) engine.
-* Accepts share submissions from miners (full cryptographic validation is the next major step).

-**Next Steps:** The immediate focus is on implementing the logic to process and broadcast shares across the P2P network.
+* Serves jobs to miners and dynamically adjusts their difficulty (Vardiff).
+* **Performs full cryptographic validation of submitted shares and accepts valid work.**

+The core engine is complete.
+The next phase of development will focus on implementing the application logic for the p2pool sharechain (broadcasting found shares, processing shares from peers, and submitting blocks).

 ## Prerequisites